ranzhuo17/ranzhuo17.github.io/_pages/research.md

 **Risk and Return in Scientific Research: Evidence from Structural Biology** (with Pierre Azoulay and Soomi Kim).

+**How Industrial Policy Reshapes Firms’ Capacity Investment Portfolios: Evidence from Semiconductor Manufacturin** (with Ali Ilhan Haliloglu and Stefanus Jasin).

 # <center> Publications </center>
 - - -

 **Examining Selection Pressures in the Publication Process Through the Lens of Sniff Tests** (with Christopher Snyder).
-2023.
+2026.
-*Forthcoming, Review of Economics and Statistics.*
+*Review of Economics and Statistics 108 (3): 613–627*
 <br/>
 <small>[ <a href="#/" onclick="visib('bias')">Abstract</a> | [Publisher's Version][pub_pub] ] </small>